 A. Except as noted below, state law does not regulate the amount of a rent increase in a mobilehome park.
-The state Mobilehome Residency Law does require a park to give residents a 90-day advance written notice of a rent increase.
-If residents are on a long-term lease, the lease would govern the percentage and frequency of rent increases, with increases not less than every 90 days as required by law.
-At last count, 102 local jurisdictions (mostly cities) have rent control in some form for mobilehome parks.
-But if residents sign a long-term lease of more than 1 year in length, state law provides that the lease is exempt from any local rent control ordinance now in existence or enacted in the future.
-Under Civil Code Sec.
-798.17, homeowners living in the park have a right to review the proposed long-term lease and to reject it within 30 days and opt instead for a 12-month lease agreement or month-to-month rental agreement.
-If rejected, Civil Code Sec.
-798.17(c) provides that the park cannot increase the rent above the terms provided for in the rejected long-term lease, for a year after the rejection date.
-This provision was placed in the law to prevent parks from retaliating by raising the rent if a homeowner will not sign the rent control-exempt lease.
-By law, a homeowner living in the park is entitled to a 12-month agreement or month-to-month if they ask for it.
+The MRL does require a park to give residents a 90-day advance written notice of a rent increase.
+(Civil Code §798.39) If residents are on a long-term lease, the lease would govern the percentage and frequency of rent increases, with increases not less than every 90 days as required by law.
+If residents sign a long-term lease of more than one year in length, state law provides that the lease is exempt from any local rent control ordinance now in existence or enacted in the future.
+(Civil Code §798.17(a)(1)) (Approximately 102 local jurisdictions have some form of rent control for mobilehome parks.)
+Homeowners living in the park have a right to review the proposed long-term lease and to reject it within 30 days and opt instead for a 12-month lease agreement or month-to-month rental agreement.
+(Civil Code §798.17(b)) If a homeowner rejects a long term lease, then the park cannot increase the rent above the terms provided for in the rejected long-term lease, for a year after the rejection date.
+(Civil Code §§798.17(c), 798.18(b)) A homeowner living in the park is entitled to a 12month agreement or month-to-month, if they ask for it.
+(Civil Code 798.18(a))

-- 90-day advance written notice of increase. - If on long-term lease, check language in lease for frequency (not less than every 90 days) and percentage of increase. - 30 days to reject long-term lease. - Option of month-to-month or annual rental agreement. - If lease is rejected, no increase in rent allowed, above terms of lease, for a year.
+- 90-day advance written notice of rent increase is required. - If on long-term lease, check language in lease for frequency (not less than every 90 days) and percentage of increase. - 30 days to accept or reject long-term lease. - Option of month-to-month or annual rental agreement. - If lease is rejected, no increase in rent allowed, above terms of lease, for a year.